Extreme value distributions for one-parameter actions on homogeneous spaces: Abstract

-\subsection{Abstract}
+\section{Abstract}

-In this paper we study extreme value distributions for one-parameter actions on homogeneous spaces.
-We study both maximal distance excursions and closest distance returns of a one-parameter action.
-In the special case of the space of unimodular lattices we study extreme values for lengths of the shortest vector in a lattice.
-For certain sparse subsequences of the one-parameter action and by taking the maximum over a specific interval of indices we prove non-trivial estimates for the limiting distribution in all cases.
+In this paper we study extreme value distributions for one parameter actions on homogeneous spaces of Lie groups.
+We study both shortest vectors in unimodular lattices, maximal distance excursions and closest distance returns of a one-parameter action.
+For certain sparse subsequences of the one-parameter action and by taking the maximum over a moving interval of indices we prove non-trivial estimates for the limiting distribution in all cases.

-We also prove estimates for the limiting distribution of the $k$'th largest element in all of the above settings.